samfisherirl/Ryles-Streamlabs-RVC-TTS/README.md

 5) back to menu, click 2 for launch

-6) open volume mixer, when you look at apps, there will be "python" or "webview" or "chrome" -> suboption set output to go to desired Cable-{}
+6) open volume mixer, when you look at apps, there will be "python" or "webview" or "chrome" -> suboption set output to go to desired Cable-{}. the user will put the command between pipes.

 7) TESTING will set random voices, allowing for testing. then in Streamlabs, use messsagetemplate for custom voice testing -> commands.
 By default, the delimiter is "|".
 8) Use Streamlabs Tipping Alertbox Test https://streamlabs.com/dashboard#/alertbox/general/tipping.
-Update the message delay for TTS under Message Template (set message template enable) and add 5s to text delay.  the user will put the command between pipes.
+Update the message delay for TTS under Message Template (set message template enable) and add 5s to text delay.
 example

 ```|tomfoolery| hi im tom```